Healthy Food to promote Aging with Nutrition

 Fats are a type of lipid, or fat.
 They’re the main source of energy for your body, and they provide essential fatty acids that help keep you healthy.

 The two types of fats in food are saturated and unsaturated.
-Saturated fats include butter, lard, coconut oil, palm oil, tallow, beef suet, cheese, milk chocolate, cream, eggs, whole-milk dairy products like yogurt and ice cream, and some processed
+Saturated fats are found in butter, lard, coconut oil, palm oil, tallow, beef suet, cheese, milk chocolate, cream, eggs, full-fat dairy products like yogurt and ice cream, and certain processed foods.

 Fats also give us energy and help with normal growth and development, immune function, vitamin absorption, hormone production, and more.